bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 			});
 There are other ways to implement transactionality, but the above should be preferred to the alternatives.

-### Parameter/Input Validation
+### Validation

+#### Para
-Parameters and input must be validated and no assumptions should be made as this results in failures and runtime exceptions Use one of the following classes to check if an input parameter was provided:
+Parameters and input must be at least be validated for nullity.
+Other validations must also be performed and the correct exceptions should be thrown

+Use one of the following classes to check if an input parameter was provided:
     -   _de.hybris.platform.servicelayer.util.ServicesUtil.validateParameterNotNull_
     -   org.springframework.util.Assert

+		Example: 	Assert.notNull(source, "Parameter source cannot be null.");

 ### Exception Handling
 All scenarios where an exception is expected, the exception must be explicitly handled.
 This means: